rogerfitz/tutorials/menu_spider_scraping/README.md

 # Menu Scraping at Scale
-Very much in progress.
+First video done.
+1. How to Scrape a PDF Menu - [Youtube](https://youtu.be/VP7mrps2u_8)

 Will cover PDF, web scraping, and how to orchestrate a spider to scrape unseen websites
 #### Outline

 ## Install